-Democrats take control of House, as new Congress confronts shutdown standoff and more
+Pelosi elected speaker despite defections, as Democrats reclaim House majority

+Pelosi, who previously served as speaker for two terms, has eyed a return to the position ever since Republicans took the House in 2010.

+Her return, though, wasn’t guaranteed after Democrats flipped control of the chamber in November: some Democrats campaigned on opposing Pelosi’s return to the speakership, calling for new leadership.
+But in recent weeks, Pelosi, who first entered Congress in 1987, won over enough critics to secure the job again in part by agreeing to term limits for the speaker’s office.

-The 116th Congress convened Thursday afternoon, ushering in a Democratic majority in the House with newly elected progressive firebrands like New York Rep. Alexandria Ocasio-Cortez and subpoena-empowered committee chairmen preparing to investigate the Trump administration.
+The new Congress ushers in a Democratic House majority with newly elected progressive firebrands like New York Rep. Alexandria Ocasio-Cortez and subpoena-empowered committee chairmen preparing to investigate the Trump administration.

+The speaker’s election was held on the House floor, in the form of an oral, alphabetical roll call.

+Still, more than a dozen Democrats refused to vote for Pelosi.
+Others getting votes from Democrats included former Vice President Joe Biden, Georgia Rep. John Lewis, former Georgia gubernatorial candidate Stacey Abrams, Illinois Rep. Cheri Bustos, Ohio Rep. Marcia Fudge, Rep. Joe Kennedy III of Massachusetts, Florida Rep. Stephanie Murphy and Illinois Sen. Tammy Duckworth.

 It marks the first time in Donald Trump’s presidency that Republicans do not control both chambers of Congress, though Republicans still control the Senate.
 That shift in power comes as the White House and Congress have yet to come to a resolution to end the partial government shutdown tied to Trump’s desire for border wall funding.